 Fact Sheet on Collective Bargaining

-The Public Service Labour Relations and Employment Board (PSLREB) is responsible for the administration of the collective bargaining process within the federal public service covered by the Public Service Labour Relations Act (PSLRA) and the Parliamentary Employment and Staff Relations Act (PESRA).
+The Federal Public Sector Labour Relations and Employment Board (FPSLREB) is responsible for the administration of the collective bargaining process within the federal public service covered by the Federal Public Sector Labour Relations Act (FPSLRA) and the Parliamentary Employment and Staff Relations Act (PESRA).

 Overview of Collective Bargaining

-Approximately 200,000 employees in 100 bargaining units are covered by the collective bargaining and other provisions of the PSLRA.
-The PSLRA identifies the process for the resolution of disputes arising from collective bargaining to be conciliation.
+Approximately 200,000 employees in 100 bargaining units are covered by the collective bargaining and other provisions of the FPSLRA.
+The FPSLRA identifies the process for the resolution of disputes arising from collective bargaining to be conciliation.
 Conciliation is a non-binding process that can lead to employees having the right to strike under certain prescribed conditions, and is therefore often referred to as the "conciliation/strike route."

 Section 104 identifies two conditions under which arbitration may be substituted.
 Section 104(1) allows the employer and the bargaining agent, by agreement in writing, to choose arbitration as the process for the resolution of the dispute.
 It is to be noted that in the case of a separate agency, any such agreement requires the approval of the President of the Treasury Board.